-Frozen Pipes Repair
+Frozen Pipes Repair Long Island and NYC

 The winter holidays tend to bring surges of customers to Long Island and New York Metropolitan Area businesses, which can sometimes distract business owners from keeping their eye on the health of their pipes and plumbing system.
 Don’t let this oversight happen to you!
 Pipes, just like people, need to stay warm in winter.
 Why?
 Pipes contain water and in freezing temperatures, water both freezes and expands — when this happens, even the strongest commercial plumbing system is in danger of having a pipe burst.
 Pipes flow four to eight gallons a minute, so if even just one frozen pipe were to burst, your property damage could cost upwards of tens of thousands of dollars.
 And even if your business shuts down for the winter, frozen pipes can still crack, split, and burst, causing major flooding and damage in the spring.